PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ![](img/DynamicForms/23.png)

 <q>**No Screen Content?** If you click to open the new screen, the page will be blank.
-This is because you have not yet added any HTML to the Screen, rendered it, and saved the change.
+This is because you have not yet added any GSML to the Screen, rendered it, and saved the change.
 How to do this is covered in the next section.</q>

 ### Adding GSML to Screens